tf-encrypted/tf-encrypted/README.md

 # Project Status

-tf-encrypted is experimental software not currently intended for use in production environments.
-The focus is on building the underlying primitives and techniques, with some practical security issues post-poned for a later stage.
+TF Encrypted is experimental software not currently intended for use in production environments.
+The focus is on building the underlying primitives and techniques, with some practical security issues postponed for a later stage.
 However, care is taken to ensure that none of these represent fundamental issues that cannot be fixed as needed.

 ## Known limitations